chipsalliance/caliptra-rtl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**$${\textsf{\color{red}Do\ not\ integrate\ this\ into\ a\ production\ design!}}$$**<br>

 ## **Release Consumption and Integration** ##
-Prior official releases are available at: https://github.com/chipsalliance/caliptra-rtl/releases Releases are published as a tag, and also contain downloadable packages (which should not be used).
+Prior official releases are available at: https://github.com/chipsalliance/caliptra-rtl/releases<br>
+Releases are published as a tag, and also contain downloadable packages (which should not be used).
-Releases should be consumed by pulling code from the repository at the release tag, rather than downloading the collateral attached to the release publication, due to https://github.com/chipsalliance/caliptra-rtl/issues/471.
+Instead of downloading the collateral attached to the published release, integrators should consume Caliptra releases by pulling code from the repository at the associated tag, due to https://github.com/chipsalliance/caliptra-rtl/issues/471.

 ## **Tools Used** ##